-It was also recommended that where Crown copyright is asserted for generating revenue, licensing should be based on the principles of non-exclusivity and the recovery of no more than the marginal costs incurred in the reproduction of the information or data - the federal government should create and maintain an inventory of Crown works covered by intellectual property that is of potential interest to the learning community and the information production sector at large; negotiate non-exclusive licences for their use on the basis of cost recovery for digitisation, processing and distribution; and invite provincial and territorial governments to provide similar services.34
+of potential interest to the learning community and the information production sector at large; negotiate nonexclusive licenses for their use on the basis of cost recovery for digitization, processing, and distribution; and invite provincial and territorial governments to provide similar services.53

-The Yukon Territory and the federal government take the most liberal approach to Crown copyright in statutes and regulations, by permitting anyone to make copies without permission for any purpose - except commercial - while the other jurisdictions make fairly strongly worded prohibitions against copying the laws for anything other than personal use.
-It appears that perhaps the intent of these notices is to prevent copying by commercial publishers of the electronic version as prepared by the government, while permitting commercial publishers to manually type (or optically scan) the text of statutes if they wish to publish individual statutes (presumably with some value added to the raw legislative text).
+The Yukon Territory and the federal government take the most liberal approach to Crown copyright in statutes and regulations, by permitting anyone to make copies without permission for any purpose-except commercial-whereas the other jurisdictions make fairly strongly worded prohibitions against copying the laws for anything other than personal use.
+It appears that perhaps the intent of these notices is to prevent copying by commercial publishers of the electronic version as prepared by the government, while permitting commercial publishers to manually type (or optically scan) the text of statutes if they publish individual statutes (presumably with some value added to the raw legislative text).

-Because the federal government was the leader in publishing statutes and regulations free of charge in Canada, and is responsible for the Copyright Act, it is important to take note of the Reproduction of Federal Law Order SI 97-5, PC 1996-1995, 19 December 1996.35 The preamble states the basic principles that support the copyright notice:
+Because the federal government was the leader in publishing statutes and regulations for free in Canada and is responsible for the Copyright Act, it is important to take note of the Reproduction of Federal Law Order, PC 1996-1995, 19 December 1996.54 The preamble states the basic principles that support the copyright notice.